fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 5.md

 - How were these new arrangements enforced?
     - Birth of the modern state; **administrative authority over the behavior of the people (through taxation, conscription, and policing) is strengthened during the transition to capitalism**, allowing the state to enforce economic change more radically (creation of labor force, subjugation of women, etc.)
-    - The new hierarchies that affected land ownership and gender realtions were enforced by laws and ultimately state violence (Ex: witch trials)
+    - The new hierarchies that affected land ownership and gender relations were enforced by laws and ultimately state violence (Ex: witch trials)

 - **New Capitalist environmental imaginaries that understood humans as separate from environment "naturalized" inequality in Europe:**
     - Enclosures lead to a loss of access to the commons including the medicinal plants and spiritual spaces found there